helloyifan/Databases/Chap5.md

 Set-manipulation constructs that extend the basic query form presented ealier.

+**UNION OR**

-Find the names of sailor's who have reserved both a red and a green boat.
+Find the names of sailor's who have reserved both a red or a green boat.

 ```
 select S'name